gamemanual0/gm0/source/docs/appendix/glossary.rst

         The pitch diameter will always be smaller than the outside diameter of a gear.

-    Planetary gear
+    Planetary Gear
+        Refer to :doc:`/docs/hardware-basics/motor-guide/gearbox-anatomy`
-        Refer to the Motor and Servo guide for more information.
+        for more information.

     Polyurethane tubing
         Polyurethane tubing is a type of clear tubing that is stiffer than